The New Face of Pantene Is a Trans Rights Campaigner

 “It’s not the only thing, but it such a powerful expression of femininity,” she said.

-The partnership is part of Proctor & Gamble’s push for stronger identities around its beauty products, said Alexandra Keith, CEO of P&G Beauty, especially at a time when consumers “expect” that from brands.
+The partnership is part of Procter & Gamble’s push for stronger identities around its beauty products, said Alexandra Keith, CEO of P&G Beauty, especially at a time when consumers “expect” that from brands.

 “As I came to this role, I really looked at that brand [Pantene] which wasn’t doing very well, and said, the brand is really missing its mission and purpose.
 It’s not emotionally connecting with women that we would ultimately like to use it,” she said.
 “We’re really trying to bring back the mission and the purpose of our brands.”

-Note: Editor’s note: This story has been corrected.
-The original version misspelled Procter & Gamble.